cmiles/PointlessWaymarksProject/README.md

    - [serilog/serilog-sinks-console: Write log events to System.Console as text or JSON, with ANSI theme support](https://github.com/serilog/serilog-sinks-console).
 Apache-2.0 License.
  - [replaysMike/TypeSupport: A CSharp library that makes it easier to work with Types dynamically.](https://github.com/replaysMike/TypeSupport) - When working with generic and dynamic types I appreciate some of the extension methods provided by this library to handle details like .IsNumericType that often seem to descend into endless edge cases when you try to write it yourself.
 GPL-3.0 License.
  - [omuleanu/ValueInjecter: convention based mapper](https://github.com/omuleanu/ValueInjecter) - Quick mapping between objects without any setup needed.
 MIT License.

+**Testing:**
+ - [GitHub - adobe/S3Mock: A simple mock implementation of the AWS S3 API startable as Docker image, TestContainer, JUnit 4 rule, JUnit Jupiter extension or TestNG listener](https://github.com/adobe/S3Mock#configuration) - One docker command to have a mock S3 server running and minimal configuration needed for simple cases!!!
+Apache License, Version 2.0.